DevC-Kingston/demo-team/README.md

 **Team Members**: Member 1, Member 2, Member 3, Member 4, Member 5

 ## Inspiration
-* Add your Team’s Inspiration for the Chatbot
+Add your Team’s Inspiration for the Chatbot

-* What it does
+## What it does
+Add a short description

 ## List your Chatbot’s features and use cases